Overview of DevOps Starter

-Azure DevOps Projects makes it easy to get started on Azure.
+DevOps Starter makes it easy to get started on Azure using either GitHub actions or Azure DevOps.
 It helps you launch your favorite app on the Azure service of your choice in just a few quick steps from the Azure portal.

-DevOps Projects sets up everything you need for developing, deploying, and monitoring your application.
-You can use the DevOps Projects dashboard to monitor code commits, builds, and deployments, all from a single view in the Azure portal.
+DevOps Starter sets up everything you need for developing, deploying, and monitoring your application.
+You can use the DevOps Starter dashboard to monitor code commits, builds, and deployments, all from a single view in the Azure portal.

-DevOps Project automates the setup of an entire continuous integration (CI) and continuous delivery (CD) pipeline to Azure.
+DevOps Starter automates the setup of an entire continuous integration (CI) and continuous delivery (CD) for your application to Azure.
 You can start with existing code or use one of the provided sample applications.
 Then you can quickly deploy that application to various Azure services such as Virtual Machines, App Service, Azure Kubernetes Services (AKS), Azure SQL Database, and Azure Service Fabric.

-DevOps Projects does all the work for the initial configuration of a DevOps pipeline including everything from setting up the initial Git repository, configuring the CI/CD pipeline, creating an Application Insights resource for monitoring, and providing a single view of the entire solution with the creation of a DevOps Projects dashboard in the Azure portal.
+DevOps Starter does all the work for the initial configuration of a DevOps pipeline including everything from setting up the initial Git repository, configuring the CI/CD pipeline, creating an Application Insights resource for monitoring, and providing a single view of the entire solution with the creation of a DevOps Starter dashboard in the Azure portal.

 - Quickly deploy your application to Azure

-- Automate the setup of a CI/CD pipeline
+- Automate the setup of a CI/CD workflow or pipeline

-- View and understand how to properly set up a CI/CD pipeline
+- View and understand how to properly set up a CI/CD workflow or pipeline

 - Further customize the release pipelines based on your specific scenarios

-DevOps Projects is available from the Azure portal.
-You create a DevOps Projects resource just like you create any other Azure resource from the portal.
+DevOps Starter is available from the Azure portal.
+You create a DevOps Starter resource just like you create any other Azure resource from the portal.
 DevOps Projects provides a step-by-step wizard-like experience for the various configuration options.